-Article 9 requires that the Requested State provide the Requesting State with copies of publicly available records in the possession of government departments and agencies in the Requested State.
-The Requested State may further provide copies of any documents, records or information in the possession of a government department or agency, but not publicly available, to the same extent and under the same conditions as it would provide them to its own law enforcement or judicial authorities.
-The Requested State has the discretion to deny such requests pursuant to this paragraph, entirely or in part.

-Article 9 also provides that no further authentication shall be necessary for admissibility into evidence in the Requesting State of official records provided pursuant to this Article where the official in charge of maintaining them authenticates the records through the use of Form B appended to this Treaty.
+Article 9 requires the Requested State to provide the Requesting State with copies of publicly available records in the possession of government departments and agencies in the Requested State.
+The Requested State may also provide copies of any documents, records or information in the possession of a government department or agency, but not publicly available, to the same extent and under the same conditions as it would provide them to its own law enforcement or judicial authorities.
+The Requested State has the discretion to deny requests for such nonpublic documents, entirely or in part.
+The accompanying exchange of notes confirms one purpose of these provisions of Article 9; they embody the parties' recognition of the need in many cases to restrict access to information collected by revenue authorities.
+Article 9 also provides that no further authentication is necessary for admissibility into evidence in the Requesting State of official records provided pursuant to this Article where the official in charge of maintaining them authenticates the records through the use of Form B appended to the Treaty.

-Article 10(1) provides a mechanism for the Requesting State to invite the voluntary appearance in its territory of a person located in the Requested State.
-The Requesting State shall indicate the extent to which the expenses will be paid.
-Article 10(2) states that the Central Authority of the Requesting State has discretion to determine that a person appearing in the Requesting State pursuant to this Article shall not be subject to service of process or be detained or subjected to any restriction of personal liberty by reason of any acts or convictions that preceded his departure from the Requested State.
-Under Article 10(3), any safe conduct provided for by this article ceases seven days after the Central Authority of the Requesting State has notified the Central Authority of the Requested State that the person's presence is no longer required, or if the person has left the Requesting State and voluntarily returns to it.
-An extension of up to fifteen days for good cause may be granted by the Requesting State's Central Authority in its discretion.
+Article 10 provides a mechanism for the Requesting State to invite the voluntary appearance in its territory of a person located in the Requested State.
+The Requesting State must indicate the extent to which the expenses will be paid and the Central Authority of the Requested State must promptly inform its counterpart in the Requesting State of the person's response.
+Article 10(2) requires the Central Authority of the Requesting State to inform the Central Authority of the Requested State whether a decision has been made by the relevant competent authorities that a person appearing in the Requesting State pursuant to this Article is not subject to service of process or detention or any restriction of personal liberty by reason of any acts or convictions that preceded his departure from the Requested State.
+Under Article 10(3), any safe conduct provided for by this Article ceases seven days after the Central Authority of the Requesting State has notified the Central Authority of the Requested State that the person's presence is no longer required, or if the person has left the Requesting State and voluntarily returns to it.
+An extension of up to fifteen days for good cause may be granted by the Requesting State's competent authorities in their discretion.

-Article 11 provides for temporary transfer of a person in custody in the Requested State to the Requesting State for purposes of assistance under the Treaty (for example, a witness incarcerated in the Requested State may be transferred to the Requesting State to have his deposition taken in the presence of the defendant), provided that the person in question and the Central Authorities of both States agree.
-The article also provides for voluntary transfer of a person in the custody of the Requesting State to the Requested State for purposes of assistance under the Treaty (for example, a defendant in the Requesting State may be transferred for purposes of attending a witness deposition in the Requested State), if the person consents and if the Central Authorities of both States agree.
+Article 11 provides for the temporary transfer of a person in custody in the Requested State to the Requesting State for purposes of assistance under the Treaty (for example, a witness incarcerated in the Requested State may be transferred to the Requesting State to have his testimony taken in the presence of the defendant), provided that the person in question consents and the Central Authorities of both States agree.
+The Article also provides for the voluntary transfer of a person in the custody of the Requesting State to the Requested State for purposes of assistance under the Treaty (for example, a defendant in the Requesting State may be transferred for purposes of attending a witness deposition in the Requested State), if the person consents and if the Central Authorities of both States agree.